MarkMc1089/devpacker/README.md

 ```
 create_package(
-  path,                    # A path - if it does not exist, it is created, provided that the parent path exists
+  path,                    # A path, whose final folder will be the package name
   use_git = TRUE,          # initialise and commit everything to a local git repository
   use_github = use_git,    # create and push to a new repository on Github, along with a starting README
   use_ci = use_github,     # set up a CI action with GitHub Actions to run R CMD CHECK on each push
-  use_precommit = use_ci,  # set up precommit to automatically perform styling and checks before each commit
+  use_precommit = use_ci,  # set up precommit to automatically perform checks before each commit
-  use_coverage = use_ci,   # set up code coverage, and if using GitHub, adds a CI action using Codecov service
+  use_coverage = use_ci,   # set up code coverage; if using GitHub, adds a CI action using Codecov service
   use_lintr = TRUE,        # set up lintr
   use_tests = TRUE,        # set up testthat
   fields = list(),         # usethis option for setting DESCRIPTION fields - for better option see below